vijay-shanker/shopping-cart/README.md

 shopping-cart
 =============
-Work on it more seriously
+Work on it more seriously dude